 As well as being home to artists Vanessa Bell and Duncan Grant, Charleston was a meeting place for wider members of the Bloomsbury group.
-Eminent Charlestonians include residents and visitors to Charleston included artisits Vanessa Bell and Duncan Grant, Clive Bell, John Maynard Keynes and Vanessa Bell’s sister Virginia Woolf.
+Eminent Charlestonians and visitors to Charleston included artists Vanessa Bell and Duncan Grant, Clive Bell, John Maynard Keynes and Vanessa Bell’s sister Virginia Woolf.
 [Duncan Grant and John Maynard Keynes pictured at Charleston above]

 Best known as a painter, Vanessa Bell was also a prolific designer of fabrics, carpets and embroidery, and a decorator of ceramics, domestic items and furniture.
 In 1905 she founded the Friday Club, dedicated to encouraging and exhibiting the work of young modern painters.
 Between the wars she was involved in the London Group, the London Artists’ Association and the Euston Road School, and in 1949-50 served on the committee of the Abbey Trust Fund for mural painting.

 From childhood intent on being a painter, she completed her artistic training at the Royal Academy Schools where she was taught by John Singer Sargent.
 In 1907 she married Clive Bell by whom she had two sons.
 Four years into the marriage she had a liberating affair with the critic and painter Roger Fry, and became co-director of Fry’s Omega Workshops from 1913.
 But the most enduring relationship of Vanessa Bell’s life was with the painter Duncan Grant.
 Together they moved to Charleston in 1916 where two years later she gave birth to their daughter Angelica.
 The house remains as witness to their long and creative partnership between these two significant British artists.

 The eldest child of the Victorian man of letters Sir Leslie Stephen and his second wife Julia Jackson, she was at the centre of the group of friends known as ‘Bloomsbury’.
 Her son Quentin described her as ‘the firm pillar of our existence … sensible, practical, imperturbable, at times filled with a gentle gaiety, always morally and physically beautiful’.